 Job satisfaction: How to make work more rewarding

 Do you find yourself dreading the start of the workweek?
-Or wishing the current workday away?
+Or wishing the workday away?
 Are you no longer enthusiastic about your job?

 Understand the link between work approach and job satisfaction

 If you've gone sour on your job, think about what motivates and inspires you — and how you approach your work.
 For example:

 - It's a job.
 If you approach work as a job, you focus primarily on the financial rewards.
 The nature of the work might hold little interest for you.
 If a job with more pay comes your way, you'll likely move on.

 - It's a career.
 If you approach work as a career, you're likely interested in advancement.
 Your current job might be a steppingstone to your ultimate goal.
 What's important is to be regarded as a success in your field.